roostergator/com.opower.connectionpool/README.md

 - The solution should not rely upon any existing third party connection or object pool implementations.
 - The solution should provide an option to bound the minimum and maximum number of connections to be maintained by the connection pool.
 - The solution should not allow consumers to physically close connections.
-- The solution should provide an option recover idle connections.
+- The solution should provide an option to recover idle connections.
 - The solution should ensure that connections are valid prior to providing them to consumers.
 - The solution should attempt to replace invalid connections with valid connections.